9-whiterose-9/Verification-And-Validation-for-Web-Application/READme.md

-# Verification and Validation of Web Application Assignment

 This repository has the Assignment 2 for the Verification and Validation of Software (VVS) course, academic year 2023/2024.
 The project received a perfect score of 20/20 and focuses on comprehensive testing techniques for a web application following a layered architecture.

 ## Goals